What To Do If You Are Facing Tax Evasion Charges

 Punishment For Tax Evasion

 In most cases a mistake will not be considered tax evasion, however, what exactly is considered a “mistake” can be left to the discretion of law enforcement.
 Generally, a mistake may lead to tax evasion charges if the Internal Revenue Service determines that the mistake led to a significant reduction in the amount of taxes you paid.
 In many instances where an individual is dealing with a large amount of assets and debts, it is common for perceived tax evasion to actually be a misunderstanding of United States tax code.

 Tax evasion penalties are considered some of the harshest of the non-violent crimes.
 Fines associated with a tax evasion conviction can often derail an individual’s financial future and result in a significantly altered quality of living.
 In most cases, the best alternative for those who are facing tax evasion charges is to seek a resolution where you are able to pay what you owe and correct the error.
 This is the best outcome in most cases and will allow the accused to return to their normal life as quickly as possible.

 Contact Us for Help with Your Case

 If you have been charged with tax evasion, it is important that you stay calm and understand you are innocent until proven guilty.
-Once you are aware of the situation your first order of business should be to contact an experienced Orlando white collar attorney to represent you during your case.
+Once you are aware of the situation your first order of business should be to contact an experienced Orlando white collar lawyer to represent you during your case.
 Contact the Baez Law Firm to discuss your case and formulate the best plan to protect your freedom.
-Your attorney will help you fully understand the charge you are facing and work to create the best defense for your situation.
+Your lawyer will help you fully understand the charge you are facing and work to create the best defense for your situation.